Like a living room, CultureHouse is a place where all should feel comfortable to hang out with no requirement to purchase anything.

 As a vibrant cultural institution in the Boston area, CultureHouse brings the community aspect of a public park inside to use year-round.

 We host regular programming determined by the community such as board game and trivia nights, conversations, community dinners, and live music.

 To see latest on what we are up to, check out our page on Medium and follow us on social media.

-Aaron Greiner is an artist, designer, and engineer from Gloucester, Massachusetts.
-He is currently a senior at Olin College of Engineering studying Design Engineering.
+Aaron is an artist, designer, and engineer from Gloucester, Massachusetts.
+He graduated from Olin College of Engineering where he studied Design Engineering.
 He's spent the last few years exploring cities, urban design, and livability.

-Gwendolyn Sands is an aspiring architect and urban designer from Burlington, Vermont.
-She is currently a senior at Wellesley College studying Architecture and Women and Gender studies.
+Gwendolyn is an aspiring architect and urban designer from Burlington, Vermont.
+She is recent graduate of Wellesley College where she studied Architecture and Women and Gender studies.
 She is spending her last year at Wellesley exploring how spaces have the power to foster community.